 top of page

-Maybe the thought of creating customized resources to use with your teletherapy caseload gives you all the creative feels.
+Maybe the thought of creating customized resources for your teletherapy sessions gives you all the creative feels.

 Orrrr maybe that thought makes you cringe, shudder, and run for the hills of Teachers Pay Teachers because, well... you don’t have the time for that kind of wheel reinvention nonsense.

-Let me preface this post by saying that during my first few years as a teletherapist, I only static PDFs, and only static PDFs in teletherapy.
+Let me preface this post by saying that during my first few years as a teletherapist, I used plain old PDFs in virtual sessions.
+That's it.
 I was years away from learning about Boom Cards, interactive PDFs, and Google Slides activities.
 But I was still doing effective therapy.

 There is absolutely nothing wrong with using a resource in telepractice that you already have, even if it has zero of the qualities listed below.
 In fact, I have written blog posts about adapting PDF materials in this way.